1976 Philadelphia Eagles season: Schedule

 A game against the St. Louis Cardinals on October 10 was originally scheduled to be played at Veterans Stadium, but was relocated to St. Louis due to a Philadelphia Phillies game for the MLB National League Championship that ended up being played at Veterans Stadium on the same day.
 The game on November 7 that was originally scheduled to be played in St. Louis was moved to Philadelphia.

-Note: Intra-division opponents are in bold text.